Job Opportunities

 Salary/Wage/Benefits

-Group benefits and OMERS pension are provided.
-Full-time permanent staff are entitled to paid vacation time, sick time, personal time and appointment time.
-WPL offers a casual work environment, support for professional development and your birthday off with pay!
+WPL offers a competitive benefits package, including group benefits and employer-matching OMERS pension.
+Full-time permanent staff receive paid vacation, sick time, personal time, and appointment time.
+We also offer a casual work environment, support for professional development, and your birthday off with pay!

 How to Apply